-4.1 Prepare the set of artifacts which represent the output of the of the FOSS review program for each Supplied Software release.
-This set is referred to as the Compliance Artifacts which may include (but are not limited to) one or more of the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, SPDX documents and so forth.
+4.1 Prepare the set of artifacts that each Identified License requires accompany the Supplied Software.
+They include but are not limited to the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers and so forth (Compliance Artifacts).